Consensys/doc.web3signer/docs/how-to/store-keys/vaults/aws/secrets-manager-consensus-layer.md

 This saves cost when dealing with a large number of keys.
 Up to 200 keys can be stored under same secret name.

-Following Java program is a modification of above program to store two BLS keys under same secret name:
+The following Java program is modifies the previous example to store two BLS keys under same secret name:

 ```java
 final String AWS_REGION = "us-east-2";